Christopher J. H. Wright

-Christopher J. H. Wright (born 1947) is a missiologist, an Anglican clergyman and an Old Testament scholar.
+Christopher John Hugh Wright (born 1947) is a missiologist, an Anglican clergyman and an Old Testament scholar.
 He is currently the International Ministries Director of Langham Partnership International.
 He was the principal of All Nations Christian College.
 He is an honorary member of All Souls Church, Langham Place in London, UK.

 Life

 Childhood and education

 Wright was born in Belfast, Northern Ireland, in 1947.
 His parents were missionaries in Brazil, though Chris as the youngest son was born after they came back at the end of the Second World War.
 He grew up in Belfast and was nurtured as an Irish Presbyterian.
-He studied classics at St. Catharine's College, Cambridge in the 1960s, and then started his career as a high-school teacher in Grosvenor High School, Belfast.
+He studied classics at St. Catharine's College, Cambridge in the late 1960s, and then started his career as a high-school teacher in Grosvenor High School, Belfast.
+As a student, he was active in the CICCU.
 In the 1970s he studied for his PhD at Cambridge University in Cambridge, England, in the field of Theology, specialising in Old Testament economic ethics; his book from this work was published as God's People in God's Land (Eerdmans and Paternoster).